-Ski Mountaineering is one of the most incredible ways to enjoy the mountains in winter.
-With snow covered approaches and rapid ski descents, it is easier to cover more ground and potentially summit more peaks than on a similar summer mountaineering trip.
+Alpine Ski Mountaineering is one of the most incredible ways to enjoy the mountains in winter.
+With a variety of basic skills, it is possible to summit more peaks than on a similar mountaineering trip in the summer.

 Note: From Day 2 the course agenda and the amount of time spent on each subject will depend upon conditions in the program area, the weather, group and individual abilities and learning speeds.

-Day 1: We meet at the Yamnuska Office in Canmore, Alberta at 8:00am for introductions, a review of course goals and itinerary and equipment check.
+Day 1: We meet at the Yamnuska Office in Canmore, Alberta at 8:00 am for introductions, a review of course goals and itinerary and an equipment check.
 Then we drive an hour and a half north to Bow Lake, our start point.
 After an avalanche safety session, we commence the climb to Bow Hut, which is located at 7700 ft. on a shoulder adjacent to the base of the Bow Glacier; this will take us between 3 and 5 hours.
-We cross frozen Bow Lake then ski up the canyon which leads to the amphitheater below Mounts Olive and St. Nicholas.
-After a final steep section we reach the welcome warmth of this spacious cabin.
-En route we get a real taste of route finding in avalanche terrain.
+We cross frozen Bow Lake then ski up the canyon which leads to the amphitheatre below Mounts Olive and St. Nicholas.
+After a final steep section, we reach the welcome warmth of this spacious cabin.
+En route, we get a real taste of route finding in avalanche terrain.
 We ski 6 km and climb 2000 ft.

 Day 6: Final day.
 We ski back down to Bow Lake and return to Canmore in the late afternoon.